amilaabeyrathne/TinyNote/README.md

 - All ECS services run on `linux/amd64` Fargate to match the Docker images built locally on Windows via `--platform linux/amd64`.
 - The RDS instance uses `RemovalPolicy.DESTROY`, meaning a `cdk destroy` will permanently delete the database and all data.
 - Desired task counts are set to 1 for all services (frontend, API, collector) to minimise cost.
 Scale these up before any production use.
 - Open telemetry implementation is demonstration purpose only.
-Needs to improve for the production
+Needs to improve for the production.

 **Health checks**
 - The API has no dedicated health-check endpoint (e.g. `/health` or `/healthz`).
 The ALB reuses `GET /api/notes` as a liveness probe, accepting `HTTP 200` (valid request) and `HTTP 400` (missing `userId` parameter) as healthy status codes.
 This is intentional to avoid adding infrastructure purely for health checking, given the small scope of the project.
 A proper `/health` endpoint backed by ASP.NET Core's `IHealthCheck` mechanism would be the recommended approach before production use.